Matt2408/Data_Science_0172/README.md

 How can Machine Learning be used to predict the intensity of activities performed by a person wearing only the ActivPal accelerometer, based on the data gathered from Vyntus One and ActivPal accelerometer in the lab situation? </b>

+More about the task definition can be read in the research plan.

 <details> <summary>Reseach plan</summary>
 Personally I took the job on me to make sure that every member of the projectgroup had a clear understanding of the project.
 To do this I wanted to create the first iteration of the research plan.
 In this research plan members would be able to get a more knowledge of the given task by CBS, read the research questions and read what exactly we do for the work planning.
 Based on the research plan that I made people were able to make new iterations of the reseach questions and were able to read the exact task that CBS gave us.